How Cannabis Affects Driving Ability

 20% of Canadian millennials (18-34 years old) believe a person who’s high can drive the same or better

-75% of CAA Niagara Members are concerned about their personal safety on the road once marijuana is legalized
+75% of CAA Niagara Members are concerned about their personal safety on the road now that marijuana is legalized

 1 in 3 Canadians think that it is safe to drive less than three hours after smoking a joint